myers-jacobandrew/ChordCatcher/README.md

 ## Acknowledgements

+This project was inspired by GuitarSet, a dataset of guitar recordings and annotations, which was used in the development of this project.
+The creators of GuitarSet can be found at https://guitarset.weebly.com/.
-This project was inspired by the GuitarSet dataset from Zenodo, and uses the VGGish feature extraction model developed by Google.
+This project uses the VGGish feature extraction model developed by Google.